 Business Students Receive University Recognition

-“I wish to congratulate publicly the members of the Class of 2017 selected to receive the following University awards, the highest recognition given to students,” said SCU President Michael Engh, S.J.
+“I wish to congratulate the graduating seniors selected to receive [these] University awards, the highest recognition given to students,” said SCU President Michael Engh, S.J.

 Richard J. Riordan Award